 Many people dream of seeing their words in print but don't know how to go about getting them there.
 Others write occasionally for small-scale publications for free - but aren't sure how to take the next step to better paying and more widely circulated publications.
 This lecture will provide the information necessary to be more successful as a freelance writer.
 The focus will be on genealogy publications but will also cover history magazines and other general-interest magazines.

 Bull's Eye!
-Planning and Delivering a Winning Mark by Heather Henderson
+Planning and Delivering a Winning Marketing Campaign by Heather Henderson

 In this hand-on lecture viewers will learn six essential marketing skills to craft attention-getting messages, cost effectively deliver them via print, web, and other outlets, and measure the return.
 Viewers will learn how to identify the target audience, craft a multimedia message, deliver that message, make the message viral, measure the return on investment and reward the customer.

 Where do you turn when your research subject left no will, never married, and had no children?
 Discover how turning over every dusty rock along an ancestral trail can produce effective research results for clients.
 Viewers will learn about obscure and elusive resources and how casting a wide net across the span of his acquaintances and his time in history revealed the bachelor's nineteenth-century story - a life full of adventure, peril, scandal, and a murder or two.